-Editor’s note: A few months back, I enjoyed one of the best meals I have had in Denver (where I now live) and indeed one of the best plates of risotto I have had in my life — in Italy or elsewhere — at Il Posto.
+Editor’s note: I enjoyed one of the best meals I have had in Denver (where I now live) and indeed one of the best plates of risotto I have had in my life — in Italy or elsewhere — at Il Posto.
 To be specific, my memorable dish of rice-y perfection was made with the unusual yet succulent combination of pumpkin and pomegrante.
 A second course of an unusual preparation of duck was divine and the wine was exquisite.
 Our waiter was attentive and discerning.
 Updated 2018.

 Thrilled with my experience, I suggested that my friend Liz Moskow, Boulder Daily Camera Dining Critic, and personal chef extraordinaire head to Il Posto and test the risotto against her more refined palate.
 Having eaten risotto almost exclusively in Italy, I was surprised that butter even entered into the equation.
 Liz is a tough but fair critic as you will read below.
 You decide whether Il Posto’s risotto will make your to-taste list for your next trip to Denver.